valery-barysok/session-file-store/README.md

 ## Options

   - `path`         The directory where the session files will be stored.
 Defaults to `./sessions`
   - `ttl`          Time to live in seconds.
 Defaults to 3600
   - `retries`      The number of retries to get session data from a session file.
 Defaults to 5
   - `factor`       Defaults to 1
   - `minTimeout`   Defaults to 50
   - `maxTimeout`   Defaults to 100
-    - `reapInterval` Interval to clear expired sessions in seconds.
+  - `reapInterval` Interval to clear expired sessions in seconds or -1 if do not need.
 Defaults to 1 hour
+  - `reapWorker`   If need to do clearing of expired sessions in a distinct worker process.
+Defaults to true

 ## Usage